rasbt/pattern_classification/resources/data_glossary.md

 #### Predictive Modeling
 [[back to top](#table-of-contents)]

-Predictive modeling is a task in [data mining](#data-mining) for making predicting outcomes based on a statistical model that was build on previous observations.
-Predictive modeling can be further decided into the three sub-tasks: Regression, classification, and ranking.
+Predictive modeling a [data mining](#data-mining) task for predicting outcomes based on a statistical model that was build on previous observations (in contrast to [descriptive modeling](#descriptive-modeling)).
+Predictive modeling can be further divided into the three sub-tasks: Regression, classification, and ranking.
 <br>
 <br>